 - Cocaine can make changes to the structure of the brain

-Today, cocaine is commonly used as a recreational drug.
-It is also known as powder, snow, ski, soft, blow, slopes, coca, marching powder, benzoylmethylecgonine, and nose candy.
+As a recreational drug, cocaine is known as powder, snow, ski, soft, blow, slopes, coca, marching powder, benzoylmethylecgonine, and nose candy.

 It is normally found as a white, crystalline powder or as an off-white, chunky substance.

-In powder form, it is usually cocaine hydrochloride (C17H21NO4), which is then diluted with other substances, such as local anesthetic (lidocaine), sugars (lactose), inositol, and mannitol.
+In powder form, it usually consists of cocaine hydrochloride diluted with other substances, such as lidocaine, a local anesthetic, sugars (lactose), inositol, and mannitol.

-By diluting the cocaine in this way, the seller can make more profit by "stretching" the actual amount of cocaine he or she has to sell.
+Diluting the cocaine enables the seller to make more profit by "stretching" the amount of pure cocaine they have to sell.

-- Snorted - inhaled through the nose.
+- Snorting or inhaling through the nose.
 It enters the bloodstream via the nasal tissues

-- Injected - where it is released directly into the bloodstream
+- Injecting, which releases it directly into the bloodstream

-- Smoking - cocaine is inhaled into the lungs where it rapidly enters the bloodstream
+- Smoking or inhaled into the lungs, where it rapidly enters the bloodstream

 What is crack?